Nations ease more restrictions, air travel opening up more | WTOP

 — May is likely to set an aviation milestone: For the first time, Chinese airlines will operate more flights than U.S. carriers, according to aviation data firm Cirium.
 Airlines in China have slowly added flights since mid-February, while U.S. airlines cut schedules more sharply when the coronavirus wrecked demand for air travel in the U.S. The Transportation Security Administration screened 321,776 people Thursday, down 87% from the comparable day a year ago.

-— United Airlines said Friday it will cut 13 of its 67 officer, or high-level management, jobs, with eight executives leaving Oct.
+— United Airlines said Friday it will cut 13 of its 67 senior-executive positions, with eight executives leaving Oct.
 1 and five vacant jobs not being filled.
 The moves are part of United’s plan to cut management and support staff by at least 30% in October, the earliest it can do so under terms of $5 billion in federal aid it is getting to help cover payroll costs.
 American Airlines has announced a similar 30% cut in administrative jobs.
 United, American and other airlines are making early-retirement offers to cull workers.

 DELIVERY DEMANDS: UPS is imposing new surcharges on large shippers to account for increased traffic on its package-delivery network during the pandemic.
 United Parcel Service Inc. said surcharges for shipments within the U.S. will start Sunday and add 30 cents per parcel to ground and SurePost deliveries and $31.45 to oversize items.
 The fees target high-volume shippers who are sending more packages through UPS than they did in February.
 The move follows surcharges that UPS began imposing on international shipments in April.
 A UPS spokesman said the company routinely adjusts rates to reflect costs and other factors.